 The days of sending “shot girls” into a bar throwing t-shirts and sharing drinks are soon to be over.

 Digital activation as a category offers the following top line benefits to participating brands and venues.
 NOTE, I’m not listing features here.

 - It’s highly targeted.

-- It’s word of mouth via a digital mechanism
+- It’s word of mouth via a digital platform designed for digital natives.

 - It’s age compliant.